ionic-zone/ionic.zone/_articles/debug/cordova-processdebugmanifest-manifest-merger-failed.markdown

 ---
 date: '2017-06-17T16:13:38.402+00:00'
+title: >-
-title: 'Cordova: Execution failed for task '':processDebugManifest''.
-Manifest merger failed : Attribute X is also present at Y'
+  Cordova: Execution failed for task ':processDebugManifest'.
+Manifest merger failed : Attribute X is also present at Y
+published: false
 ---

 # Cordova: Execution failed for task ':processDebugManifest'.
 Manifest merger failed : Attribute X is also present at Y